 "Frisk I don't understand!"
 Edmund yelled, causing his son to wail even louder.
 "You aren't making any sense!"

 "I killed them!" she finally confessed, but then paused to collect herself.
 "When I was ten, I went missing for a couple days, remember?" she explained.
-"I fell down a hole on Ebott, and when I woke up there was an entire world down there!
+"I told you the story a while ago.
+Remember, I fell down a hole on Ebott, and I was ing an entire world down there!
 A—and when I wanted to get back home the monsters down there attacked me, and I killed them!
 And now they want to find me and make me pay for it!"

 Frisk shook her head again.
 "N—no," she said, realizing that she sounded quite ridiculous.
 "They hate all of us, for sealing them underground.
 And for killing Asgo—never mind that!
 They just want to get rid of humans."
 She looked down at the floor.
 "But their ruler...wants revenge on me...in particular."

 Edmund closed his eyes, trying to take this all in.
 For the first time in his entire life, he was finding such a task quite difficult.
 Outside the home chaos ensued, but the enclosure was as dead as a cemetery.
 Even Clement had stopped crying.
 It was a strange sensation, to say the least, and Frisk didn't like it.

 "You..." she spoke, her voice quivering with fright, "...you...believe me, don't you?"